djordjijeK/data-structures/README.md

 System.out.println("Names : " + names);

 // sort an ArrayList using its sort() method.
-You must pass a Comparator to the ArrayList.sort() method. names.sort(new Comparator<String>() {
+You must pass a Comparator to the ArrayList.sort() method names.sort(new Comparator<String>() {
     @Override
     public int compare(String name1, String name2) {